giantswarm/docs/src/content/tutorials/connectivity/ingress/service-type-loadbalancer/index.md

 Network load balancers use [subnet discovery](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/deploy/subnet_discovery/) to attach to a suitable subnet.

-With the following [annotation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/service/annotations/#subnets) the subnet can be specified either by nameTag or subnetID:
+With the following [annotation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/service/annotations/#subnets) the subnet can be specified either by `nameTag` or `subnetID`:

 ```yaml
 metadata: